Red Sox overcome Judge’s 470-foot homer, rally with 3 runs in 8th to beat Yankees 9-7 - Boston News, Weather, Sports | WHDH 7News

 TRAINER’S ROOM

-Yankees: Manager Aaron Boone said slugger Giancarlo Stanton could be activated Monday in Philadelphia.
-He’s been out since straining a hamstring on June 22.
+Yankees: Boone said slugger Giancarlo Stanton could be activated Monday in Philadelphia.
+He’s been out since straining his left hamstring on June 22.

 Red Sox: Chief Baseball Officer Craig Breslow said before the game that 1B Triston Casas could start a rehab assignment in about a week.
 “He’s feeling good taking swings with more intensity,” Breslow said.
 Casas has been sidelined since mid-April with a rib strain. … Refsnyder crashed into the Green Monster, trying to make a leaping catch.
 He was down for a while but stayed in the game.